Violence last month killed more people than in any month since August 2010

-Violence in Iraq surged last month, with 365 deaths reported, the Interior Ministry said Monday.
+Violence in Iraq hit a nearly two-year peak in July, with 325 deaths reported, the Interior Ministry said Wednesday.

 That’s the deadliest single month since August 2010, when the toll reached 426, the ministry said.

-The government said September's fatalities included 182 civilians, 95 Iraqi soldiers and 88 Iraqi police.
+The government said July’s fatalities included 241 civilians, 44 Iraqi soldiers and 40 Iraqi police.

 Although “terrorists” are excluded from the official death toll, 64 were killed in September and another 242 were detained, according to government figures.